spoorey/az-web-crawler/Readme.md

 # AZ-Crawler
-A script that crawls through the articles on aargauerzeitung.ch, displaying the amount of articles per municipality on a html map.
+A script that crawls through the articles on aargauerzeitung.ch, visualising the amount of articles per municipality on a html map.

 ## Setup
 It is recommended to use anaconda to run the script.
+An anaconda environment is included in the repository.
 Run these command to activate the anaconda environment:
 `conda env create -f conda-environment.yaml`

 `conda activate spoorey-azcrawler`

 Then run these scripts in this order: